 How do my benefit options affect this SPD?

-The benefits described in this SPD describe the terms of all of the benefit options available under Plan Unit 116.
-However, your enrollment options determines which benefit options you have.
+The benefits described in this SPD describe the terms of all of the benefit options available under Plan Unit 173A.
+However, the agreement with your employer determines which benefit options you have.
 For example: